Cultural policies of the European Union

 European Union culture policies aim to address and promote the cultural dimension of European integration through relevant legislation and government funding.
-These policies support the development of cultural activity, education or research conducted by private companies, NGO's and individual initiatives based in the European Union working in the fields of cinema and audiovisual, publishing, music and crafts.
+These policies support the development of cultural activity, education or research conducted by private companies, NGOs and individual initiatives based in the European Union working in the fields of cinema and audiovisual, publishing, music and crafts.

-The European Commission runs Culture Programme (2007-2013), and the EU funds other cultural bodies such as the European Cultural Month, the Media Programme, the European Union Youth Orchestra and the European Capital of Culture programme.
+The European Commission runs Culture Programme (2007–2013), and the EU funds other cultural bodies such as the European Cultural Month, the Media Programme, the European Union Youth Orchestra and the European Capital of Culture programme.

 The EU awards grants to cultural projects (233 in 2004) and has launched a web portal dedicated to Europe and Culture, responding to the European Council's expressed desire to see the Commission and the member states "promote the networking of cultural information to enable all citizens to access European cultural content by advanced technological means."

 History and development

 The Council of Europe, which is distinct from the European Union (EU), first formalised cultural cooperation policy in Europe with its European Cultural Convention.

 However, European Union-affiliated cultural policy, promoting unified cooperation between member states was first initiated with the 1992 Maastricht Treaty.

 Currently, a cultural contact point (CCP) is established in each EU member state, responsible for facilitating communication between the European Commission's Cultural Programme and each member state.